 Download Your Free Conversation Starter Hearts Sample

-You can purchase the full set of Conversation Starter Hearts in my online shop or for a little more on Gumroad (it’s a little more there to cover fees.).
+You can purchase the full set of Conversation Starter Hearts on Gumroad.

 Some of these conversation hearts are better suited for young children and some are deeper and better suited for older children and adults.
 Many of these questions you can follow up by asking the person to explain why.
 Why is green her favorite color?
 Maybe you will find out it’s because she loves spring and has fond memories of playing in the grass!